ildyria/personal-website/pages/index.md

 <<`TLK-2024-0506 -` [Real World Cryptography in Practive][55] ||
 Benoît Viguier
-*Guest speaker &mdash; Applied Cryptography Lecture*
+*Guest speaker - Applied Cryptography Lecture - Radboud Universiteit*
-<span class="light-gray">We provide an overview of how cryptography is used in enterprise and its challenges.
-We then describe the solutions developped at ABN AMRO BANK to tackle those.</span>
+<span class="light-gray">We provide an overview of how cryptography is used in enterprises and its challenges.
+We then describe the solutions developed at ABN AMRO BANK to tackle those.</span>
 <a href="files/Slides-AAB-PKI.pdf">[slides]</a>
 >>